Jropp/jason-ropp-js-iobp/README.md

 #### To Build File Structure Locally

-You will not see the bundled folder locally when using webpack-dev-server.
+You will not see the bundled folder locally when using `webpack-dev-server`.

 If you want to bundle the files locally to see how they will be organized in webpack-dev-server, run `$ yarn build` which fires `webpack` and builds the file locally.

-To view the bundled files from the server:

-`localhost:1820/localhost:8080/webpack-dev-server` in your browser.
+To view the bundled files from the server when using `webpack-dev-server`, enter `localhost:1820/localhost:8080/webpack-dev-server` in your browser.

-##### Notes

-### Color Scheme

-Primary App Color: #0070b7
-Secondary App Color: #fca902
-Tertiary App Color: #e4e7ea

 ### UX-Lint